Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • The Must-Have Instant Pot Accessories:

 • Silicone Sealing Rings: Your Instant Pot comes with one, but having a spare is a brilliant idea.
 Over time, the ring can absorb the smells of strong flavors like garlic or curry.
-A separate ring for savory dishes and one for sweet desserts will prevent your cheesecake from tasting like last night’s pot roast.
+A separate ring for savory dishes & one for sweet desserts will prevent your cheesecake from tasting like last night’s pot roast.

 • Tempered Glass Lid: While not necessary for pressure cooking, this accessory is invaluable for using your Instant Pot’s “sauté” or “slow cook” functions.
-It allows you to monitor your food and use the appliance like a traditional stovetop pot.
+It allows you to monitor your food & use the appliance like a traditional stovetop pot.

 • Pantry Staples for Flavorful Instant Pot Chicken: